stevemussmann/Comp-D/README.md

 This program calculates variations of Patterson's D-statistic, including the original ABBA-BABA test as well as the partitioned-D and Dfoil tests.

+## Citation
+Mussmann, SM, MR Douglas, MR Bangs, and ME Douglas.
+2020.
+COMP-D: a program for comprehensive computation of D-statistics and population summaries of reticulated evolution. *Conservation Genetics Resources* 12(2): 263-267.

 ## Compilation

 To compile, you must have a recent version of the C++ Boost Libraries and GCC 4.8.1 or newer installed on your computer.
 Only Boost versions 1.54 and newer have been tested.
 Download the source code, change directories into the Comp-D folder, and compile by issuing the command: